InkDAO/gitbook/subgraph/README.md

 ## Overview

-The **decentralizedX Subgraph** is a GraphQL API that indexes and provides efficient access to on-chain data from the decentralizedX protocol.
+The **InkDAO Subgraph** is a GraphQL API that indexes and provides efficient access to on-chain data from the InkDAO protocol.
 Built on [The Graph](https://thegraph.com/), it tracks all content creation, purchases, and user activity across the platform in real-time.

-The subgraph monitors events from the DXmaster contract and all dynamically created DXasset contracts, maintaining a comprehensive view of the entire decentralizedX ecosystem.
+The subgraph monitors events from the DXmaster contract and all dynamically created DXasset contracts, maintaining a comprehensive view of the entire InkDAO ecosystem.

 ## Why Use the Subgraph?